 BYOD: Bring Your Own Device is simply a policy that some workplaces put into place that allows employees to bring their own devices to use at work, such as phones and computers.
 Check out this article for more on BYOD and Unified Communications and how they work together!

 Cloud Computing: is the delivery of computing services over the internet such as servers, storage, databases, networking, software, analytics, and intelligence.
 It offers faster innovation, flexible resources, and economies of scale.
-It can offer a lot of great benefits including lower cost, faster speeds, higher reliability, and better security.
+It can offer many great benefits, including lower cost, faster speeds, higher reliability, and better security.

 DID: Direct inward dialing numbers (DIDs) are virtual numbers that allow you to route calls to your existing telephone lines.
-The purpose of DIDs was to be able to assign certain employees a direct number without requiring multiple physical phone lines.
+The purpose of DIDs was to assign certain employees a direct number without requiring multiple physical phone lines.

 e911: Enhanced 911 is the system used in North America to link wireless emergency caller locations to emergency services.